 It's more important than ever to make sure you develop skills to help you prepare for life after graduation, whether that's in work, further study or on another adventure.

-At Queen Mary University of London (QMUL), we've been working to include a broader range of skills and experiences as part of all our degrees to make sure that by the time you graduate, you can stand out from the crowd and apply yourself to whatever you choose to do next.
+At Queen Mary University of London (QMUL), we've been working to include a broader range of skills and experiences as part of our undergraduate degrees to make sure that by the time you graduate, you can stand out from the crowd and apply yourself to whatever you choose to do next.

 Our approach allows all our undergraduate students to continue with a focus on disciplinary experience, complemented by a personalised programme to broaden their perspective, improve networking and communication skills, and provide experience outside their subject area and outside the university

 Professor Colin Bailey, President and Principal of QMUL

 How does the QMUL Model work?

 When you join us, you'll see we have included options within your first year that lay the foundations of these key skills.
 Take a look at the QMUL course finder to explore what you'll be studying this autumn.

 When you move into year two and beyond, the choices will increase.
 Perhaps you're a budding scientist who'd like to work on a community project; a historian with dreams of running your own business; or an engineer who'd love to travel?
 The QMUL Model is our way of making sure you get all the opportunities you need to succeed.

 QMUL Model modules – which count towards approximately 10 per cent of your degree – are built into your curriculum either as core modules, or options.
 We have also developed a suite of additional, extra-curricular activities that have been designed to help you develop key skills and gain valuable experience.
 Working with your tutor, you’ll be able to personalise your programme to add in the activities that develop skills and offer experiences most important to you.